lobachevzky/Project3-CUDA-Path-Tracer/README.md

 As mentioned in the section on the scatter mechanism, the program implements refraction in addition to reflection and diffuse scattering.
 The program only handles cases where light enters a refractive material from air or enters air from a refractive material.
 When the ray enters the refractive material, a toggle in the ray struct is set to `1`.
 If the ray strikes a refractive material from inside an object (as indicated by the toggle), the ratio of the indices of refraction is inverted -- this causes the light to bend back toward it's original direction as depicted in this image:

 **TODO**

+Refraction is not a performance-intensive feature.
+There is nothing GPU-specific about this feature.
+One way, however, that ray-scattering might generally be optimized is by storing `ShadeableIntersection` structs, which store information about the point where a ray intersects a surface, and `PathSegment` structs, which store information about the segment of a ray associated with a single bounce, in shared memory each time-step.
+This way,  subsequent accesses of these structs do not require calls to global memory.
+This is not difficult to implement since for the duration of a time-step, the arrays containing these structs are not reshuffled at all.

 ### Depth of field
 Because a lens can precisely focus at only one distance at a time, objects at different distances may appear out of focus.
 In order to implement this feature, we jittered the camera by applying a random, small offset to its position and then recalculating the direction of the ray from its new origin to its assigned pixel (not recalculating the direction just causes the entire image to become blurry).
 Here is a comparison of the image, with and without depth of field added: